rudidude86/gura-lang.github.io/documents/Introduction.md

 In order to make this idea come true,
-I considered extending an existing script language to be capable of repeating evaluation of a function under a very limited condition.
+I considered extending an existing script language to be capable of repeating evaluation for a limited number of functions.

-But I found out Implicit Mapping could allow much elegant programming when it could be applied to all the operators as well as many of the functions the language provides.
+But I found out Implicit Mapping would allow much elegant programming when it's applied to all the operators as well as many of the functions the language provides.
 The idea of Implicit Mapping is so simple, but it's actually a paradigm shift.
-I've decided to create a new script language from scratch.
+I've decided to create a new language that has this feature as its core.

-Before the creation of a new script language, I made the guidelines below:
+Before the creation of a new language, I made the guidelines below:

 * __Inherit Familiar Syntax__